-Third, Hansen (2005), Shiv and Fedorikhin (1999), and Weber et al. (1998) state that consumers may use multiple approaches to their decision processes, i.e., both a cognitive and an affective approach, which have to be reflected in the models that attempt to describe such a process.
-TRA is limited by looking only at the consumer's rational and cognitively driven evaluation of buying intention and behavior, leaving out the emotional influence on behavior.
-Eagly and Chaiken (1993) point out that affect and attitude are two distinct concepts.
-As a result, Perugini and Bagozzi (2001) have suggested an extension of the theory of planned behavior in which emotions are included.
-Based on this discussion, we include emotions in the extended TRA model.
+Third, Hansen (2005), Shiv and Fedorikhin (1999), and Weber et al. (1998) state that consumers may use multiple approaches to their decision processes, i.e., both a cognitive and an affective approach, which has to be reflected in the models that attempt to describe such a process.
+TRA is limited by looking only at the consumer's more rational and cognitive driven evaluation of buying intention and behavior, leaving out the emotional influence on behavior.
+Eagly and Chaiken (1993) point out, that affect and attitude are two distinct concepts.
+This has resulted in Perugini and Bagozzi (2001) suggesting an extension of the theory of planned behavior, where positive and negative emotions are included.
+Based on this discussion we include emotions in the extended TRA model.
 However, no previous study has focused on how WOM and social norm influence the receiver's emotions.
 The question is: Is it relevant to include emotions as a mediator for WOM and social norm when studying a receiver's behavioral attitude and intention?

 Last, the central issue of how to put all the pieces of important knowledge together remains in dispute.
-Previous research has studied the elements separately, but the question of how to draw up a holistic framework is still unsolved.
+Previous research has studied the elements separately but the question of how to draw up a holistic framework is still unsolved.
 We will focus on such a simultaneous estimation and test of the proposed conceptual model.
 As Langdridge et al. (2007, p.
 1889) state: "A simultaneous test is important (a) to ensure that all of these additional variables are conceptually distinct from each other, and (b) to determine which additional variables, if any, qualify as additional predictors in the TRA".